mozilla/data-docs/src/meta/contributing.md

 ## Building the Documentation

-The documentation is rendered with [mdBook](https://github.com/rust-lang-nursery/mdBook) To build the documentation locally, you'll need to install the `mdbook-dtmo` wrapper.
+The documentation is rendered with [mdBook](https://github.com/rust-lang-nursery/mdBook).

+To build the documentation locally, you'll need to install the `mdbook-dtmo` wrapper.
 Binary builds are provided at <https://github.com/badboy/mdbook-dtmo/releases>.
+Download a release for your system, unpack it and place the binary in a directory of your `$PATH`.

-You can install a binary build directly:
+If you have [rustc](https://www.rust-lang.org/en-US/) already installed, you can install a pre-compiled binary directly:

 ```bash
 curl -LSfs https://japaric.github.io/trust/install.sh | sh -s -- --git badboy/mdbook-dtmo
 ```

+This will place `mdbook-dtmo` into `~/.cargo/bin`.
+Make sure this directory is in your `$PATH` or copy it to a directory of your `$PATH`.

-If you have [Rust](https://www.rust-lang.org/) installed, you can build and install `mdbook-dtmo`:
+You can also build and install `mdbook-dtmo`:

 ```bash
 cargo install --git https://github.com/badboy/mdbook-dtmo